how to keep a kitchen sponge clean:

 Cleaning kitchen sponges in a dishwasher can be an easy solution for all of them.
 Place the sponge in the top rack and run the machine through the heat-drying cycle to disinfect the sponge.
-The longest, hottest cycle is the most effective, but any heat-dry dishwasher setting will kill the germs in your kitchen sponge.
+The most extended, hottest cycle is the most effective, but any heat-dry dishwasher setting will kill the germs in your kitchen sponge.

 For a healthy kitchen, it is essential to clean kitchen sponges once a week.
 However, kitchen sponges should be replaced about once a month, depending on the use.
 If they start to look naked or smell bad even after they have been sterilized, now is the time for a new kitchen sponge.